Welcome! My name is Bruce. You can call me that or whatever. The gravatar is my goat Billy, one of the few people who understands me.

 When I was born my parents ran a pub in the provincial New Zealand town of Whanganui.
-Since then, I’ve moved house 33 times (I think)!
+We then moved onto cattle, sheep, and dairy farms.

-I was a teacher of Music, English, Drama, and Religion for about 30 years.
-Part of my life has been spent in North America – a lasting and wonderful influence.
+I taught Music and Drama for a year or two or more – thirty to be precise.
+Part of my life was spent in North America – a lasting and wonderful influence.
 I have written over 60 plays and directed lots of theatre.
-My last job (in my dotage) was to be the librarian at an isolated country school with “students” aged 4 to 18.
-I loved it!
+For a time I was librarian at an isolated country school with students aged 4 to 18.
+I loved it, but the Head Master was a total prick so I told him to shove it.
+(I put that nicely).

-These days I live in Levin (a little town towards the bottom of New Zealand’s North Island).
-Although retired (and retiring), I help out at times by formatting chemical safety documents prior to their being translated into numerous languages.
-I also teach piano to anyone who is talented but can’t afford a teacher as good as me!
+I work from home formatting chemical safety documents prior to their being translated into numerous languages.
+I also teach piano and pipe organ to anyone who is talented but can’t afford a teacher as good as me.